Will support Modi government, says Congress as Opposition huddles before tabling of Constitution Amendment Bill

 Congress leader Rahul Gandhi was among those who attended the meeting held at the chamber of Leader of Opposition in Rajya Sabha Mallikarjun Kharge.

-NEW DELHI: Leaders of 15 Opposition parties met at the Parliament complex on Monday to formulate a common strategy on issues like the Pegasus snooping controversy and farmers' concerns as the Monsoon session of Parliament entered its final week.

-After the meeting, Kharge said that the Opposition will support The Constitution (One Hundred and Twenty-Seventh Amendment) Bill 2021, which will be introduced in Parliament later today.
+NEW DELHI: Leader of Opposition (LoP) in Rajya Sabha Mallikarjun Kharge said that all Opposition parties will support The Constitution (One Hundred and Twenty-Seventh Amendment) Bill, 2021 being introduced in Parliament today to give back power to States to identify social and economic backward classes.

-Besides the Congress, leaders of the DMK, TMC, NCP, Shiv Sena, SP, CPM, RJD, AAP, CPI, NC, IUML, LJD, RSP and the KC(M) were present.

-Opposition parties have united in seeking a discussion on the Pegasus snooping issue and the farmers' problems, and is exerting pressure on the government.
+At a strategy meeting, opposition parties decided to co-operate with the Centre in passing the Bill to restore states' power to identify backward classes.

+Kharge said, "The amendment is to give back power to States to identify social and economic backward classes.
+The Supreme Court, in May 2021, had ruled that only Centre can do so. "